The congruence subgroup problem for a family of branch groups: Introduction

 \section{Introduction}

 Branch groups, and more generally groups acting on rooted trees, have been well-studied in recent years as a result of the exotic properties groups in this class can possess.
-A primary example of this is the Grigorchuk group which was the group shown to be amenable but not elementary amenable group and also the first group shown to have intermediate growth, answering longstanding open questions.
-Additionally, the Grigorchuk group, followed shortly thereafter by the Gupta-Sidki $p$-groups, provided explicit examples of Burnside groups, i.e. finitely generated infinite torsion groups.
-Branch groups also arise in the classification of just infinite groups which serve as the analogue of simple groups for the class of profinite groups.
+A primary example of this is the Grigorchuk group which was the first group shown to be amenable but not elementary amenable and also the first group shown to have intermediate growth, answering longstanding open questions.
+Additionally, the Grigorchuk group, followed shortly thereafter by the Gupta-Sidki $p$-groups, provided explicit and tractable examples of Burnside groups, i.e. finitely generated infinite torsion groups.
+Branch groups also arise in the classification of just infinite groups which serve as the analogue of simple groups for the class of residually finite groups.

-A group $G$ acting on a rooted tree has the congruence subgroup property if each subgroup of finite index contains the point wise stabilizer of a level of the tree, a subgroup naturally arising from the tree structure.
-This property parallels the classical property of the same name for subgroups of $SL(n, \mathbb{Z})$.
-Since the full automorphism group of the tree, $Aut(\mathcal{T})$, is itself a profinite group, this question amounts to comparing the profinite completion $\widehat{G}$ to the topological closure $\overline{G}$ as a subgroup of $Aut(\mathcal{T})$ and determining if the congruence kernel, the kernel of the natural surjection $\widehat{G}\twoheadrightarrow \overline{G}$, is trivial.
-This kernel serves as a the measure of the error in studying the group by looking only at the finite quotients coming from the level stabilizers as opposed to considering all finite quotients.
+A group $G$ acting on a rooted tree has the congruence subgroup property if each subgroup of finite index contains the pointwise stabilizer of the vertices on some level of the tree, a subgroup naturally arising from the tree structure.
+This property parallels the classical property of the same name for subgroups of $\SL(n, \mathbb{Z})$ for $n>2$.
+Since the full automorphism group of the tree, $\Aut(\mathcal{T})$, is itself a profinite group, determining whether or not $G$ has the congruence subgroup property amounts to comparing the profinite completion $\widehat{G}$ to the topological closure $\overline{G}$ as a subgroup of $\Aut(\mathcal{T})$ and determining if the congruence kernel, the kernel of the natural surjection $\widehat{G}\twoheadrightarrow \overline{G}$, is trivial.
+This kernel serves as the measure of the error in studying the group by looking only at the quotients coming from the level stabilizers as opposed to considering all finite quotients.

 For branch groups, there exists another naturally occurring family of finite index subgroups, namely the rigid stabilizers defined in Section \ref{sec:groups}.
 This additional family of subgroups reduces the congruence subgroup problem to separately determining the branch kernel, the kernel of the map $\widehat{G}\twoheadrightarrow \widetilde{G}$, and the rigid kernel, the kernel of the map $\widetilde{G}\twoheadrightarrow \overline{G}$, where $\widetilde{G}$ is the topological completion of the $G$ with respect to the rigid stabilizers.